 1 != 2 # Returns False

-In this guide, you learn how the not equal operator works.
-In addition, you will also see how to make custom objects support comparisons of type “not equal”.
+This is a comprehensive guide to the not-equal operator in Python.
+You will also see how to make custom objects support comparisons of type “not equal”.

 How Does the Not Equal Operator Work in Python